GProst/awesome-pwa/README.md

 ## Build

-* Set `GPROST_ADMIN_DOMAIN` env var to set domain name that will be used for setting cookies.
 * Set `NODE_ENV` env var to `production` if you want to build production version.
 * Use `--output-public-path` CLI option to set public path for static